 • The right to a share of the profit (dividenduitkering).

-The split of these 2 rights is done with certificates of shares.
+The division of these 2 rights is done with certificates of shares.
 These certificates (certificaten van aandelen) are special shares.
 They give the employee a right to a share of the profit, but not the right to vote (the right to decide on something).
 The voting right lies with the board of the STAK.

 Why set up a STAK?